kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 {% endhighlight %}
 Once you enter in an existing key, the keyfile will be added.
 Revoking keys is not difficult, but not in the scope of this article.
-For more info on LUKS management, check out the ArchWiki page [dm-crypt/Device encryption](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption).
+For more info on LUKS management, check out the Arch Wiki page [dm-crypt/Device encryption](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption).

 Assuming that you added a keyfile to each partition's LUKS header, you may now